 This hot spinach artichoke dip recipe is not only delicious but easy to make!
 Fun for any party or just a delicious dinner- you will want to make this ASAP!

+This is the best spinach artichoke dip!
 So full of flavor and so easy to make!

 Hot spinach artichoke dip is actually something I love to get as an appetizer at restaurants and I figured I might as well come up with a tasty version to make at home.